Crew Training Manual & Procedures

 For more information, please contact Robert Kingston, coordinator, Pegasus Project, at info@pegasusvoyages.org or cell phone: 415-500-5468.

 Welcome to the Pegasus crew qualification process.
 You can aspire to one of three crew levels.
-By identifying the skill level of crewmembers, we can better mix and assign crew, sail safely and effectively, and fulfill our duty to care for our passengers and each other.
+By identifying the skill level of crewmembers, we can better mix and assign crew, sail safely and effectively, and fulfil our duty to care for our passengers and each other.

 Crew: Volunteers who are qualified at this level have demonstrated the basic skills necessary to be a contributing, effective crewmember on Pegasus.
 Crew volunteers may be designated as crew for our scheduled sails with youth aboard.
 Skills and knowledge as defined in the Crew Skills check list must be demonstrated and documented.
 Crew will then be checked out in each position.